-It was only after listening-set stations were established on the Western Front, and their possibilities discovered that all the warring forces found it necessary to adopt a whole system of conventional or code names to designate the various Military Units, artillery-groups, support-groups, observation-posts, geographical pcints, etc., all along the whole front.
+It was only after listening-set stations were established on the Western Front, and their possibilities discovered that all the warring forces found it necessary to adopt a whole system of conventional or code names to designate the various Military Units, artillery-groups, support-groups, observation-posts, geographical points, etc., all along the whole front.
 The Germans called them DECKNAMEN (literally "cover-names or disguise-names").
-Up until the winter of 1917, and early spring of 1918, when a DECKNAMEN was. used in a code message, it had to be spelled out.
+Up until the winter of 1917, and early spring of 1918, when a DECKNAMEN was used in a code message, it had to be spelled out.
 The result was then that such a practice aided very considerably in the solution of spelling groups.
 By the end of spring 1918, however, a most radical change took place in this respect, as a result of the very simple expedient of applying code-groups to the DECKNAMEN, and changing not only the latter every few weeks, but also changing the code-groups with each new change of code.
-The very earliest codebooks had pages assigned for code-groups of DECKNAMEN and OPTSMANEN or place-names, but ther were not made use of to any great extent.
+The very earliest codebooks had pages assigned for code-groups of DECKNAMEN and OPTSWALEH or place-names, but ther were not made use of to any great extent.

-But later, when their importance became understood, with the issue of each new code, a list of DECKNAMEN equivalents for each sector by Durai and Headquarters, who Ascuret them from a larger list make up was provided at either Corps or Army Headquarters.
+But later, when their importance became understood, with the issue of each new code, a list of DECKNAMEN equivalents for each sector was provided at either Corps or Army Headquarters.
 These were written in by hand, or the typewritten sheet was pasted inside the book, at the proper place, by each unit receiving a copy of the code-book.
-Note pages 21-34 in the photostat copy of Albert Code No. 17 (E xhibit 12) and the cartured book of DECKNAMEN, shown as Exhibit 15.
+Note pages 21-34 in the photostat copy of Albert Code No. 17 (Exhibit land the captured book of DECKNAMEN, shown as Exhibit land.

-It is obvious that, as a result of these changes, (\mathcal{A}) A marked reduction in the use of spelling groups and of numbers was thus effected;
+It is obvious that, as a result of these changes,

+A marked reduction in the use of spelling groups and of numbers was thus effected;

-(A) Even if such code groups were solved no actual identification of Military Units or of positions could possibly follow except by circumstantial evidence.
+(a) Even if such code groups were solved no actual identification of Military Units or of positions could possibly follow except by circumstantial evidence.

 It should be added that the greatest effectiveness of DECKNAMEN was during positional warfare, since in warfare of movement, most of the units and groups shifted places.
 At the beginning of their employment, the custom was regularly to begin the message with the DECKNAMEN of the unit addressed and to end with that of the unit sending.
-As a consequence it was very easy to locate these DECKNAMEN and upon some occasions certain deductions were possible with regard to reliefs and changes in battle order; namely, when a unit bearing a given DECKNAMEN was found to disappear from one position and be suddenly reappear in another position, indicathat a unit had moved and failed to take the DECKNAMEN of the unit whose place it was taking, a procedure which was absolutely against regulations.
-However, later even this method of using the DECK-MAMEN, which resulted in their becomong conspicuous, was amended, so that they could not be distinguished from the names of Hilitary Units, such as regiment, brigade, etc., or at least only with great difficulty in a quiet sector.
+As a consequence it was very easy to locate these DECKNAMEN and upon some occasions certain deductions were possible with regard to reliefs and changes in battle order; namely, when a unit bearing a given DECKNAMEN was found to disappear from one position and to suddenly reappear in another position, indicathat a unit had moved and failed to take the DECKNAMEN of the unit whose place it was taking, a procedure which was absolutely against regulations.
+However, later even this method of using the PECK-MAREN, which resulted in their becoming conspicuous, was amended, so that they could not be distinguished from the names of Military Units, such as regiment, brigade, etc., or at least only with great difficulty in a quiet sector.

 In addition to these PECKNAMEN arranged in alphabetical order there was a special table in the last codes by means of which the code-groups representing, let us say, the DECKNAMEN of a given artillery group, changed with every ten-minute period.
-(A cample of this table will be found on pages 25-7 of Exhibit 10).
+(A sample of this table will be found on pages 25-7 of Exhibit 10).